 - Most full sheets are approximately 90 inches wide, if you’re going to make them “lined” that will make one 45 inch panel.

 - Most queen flat sheets are 96 inches wide ( makes one 48 inch panel).

 - Most king sheets are 108 inches wide (makes on 54 inch panel)

 Measure from the bottom of the rod to the floor.
 Add length if you want your curtains to “pool” at the bottom vs just kissing the floor.
-I wanted my drapes to be as full as possible so I used king sheets.
+My personal preference was to have my drapes to be as full as possible so I used king sheets.

-I put “lined” in quotes because as I was getting ready to figure out how the liner for my drapes I had an epiphany.
+I put “lined” in quotes because as I was getting ready to figure out how to cut two pieces of fabric for my curtain lining I had an epiphany.
 Why don’t I just double them?
 No sewing is required to get a lined look.
 Is this a technique my mother would approve of?
 NO, definitely not.
 But it has the same effect.